MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsVoiceApplicationsPolicy.md

 ```
 Get-CsTeamsVoiceApplicationsPolicy -Identity "SDA-Allow-All"
 ```
-In Example 2, information is returned for a single teams voice applications policy: the policy with the Identity SDA-Allow-All.
+In Example 2, information is returned for a single Teams voice applications policy; the policy with the Identity SDA-Allow-All.

 ### EXAMPLE 3
 ```